ashierj/superdemo/doc/administration/dedicated/index.md

 emergency maintenance will be carried out per
 [the emergency change processes](https://about.gitlab.com/handbook/engineering/infrastructure/emergency-change-processes/).

-The emergency maintenance is initiated urgently when urgent actions need to be executed by GitLab on a Dedicated tenant instance.
+The emergency maintenance is initiated when urgent actions need to be executed by GitLab on a Dedicated tenant instance.
 Communication with the customer will be provided on best effort basis prior to commencing the maintenance, and full communication will follow after the immediate action is carried out.
+The GitLab Support Team will create a new ticket and send a message to the email addresses of the users listed in Switchboard during [onboarding](#onboarding-to-gitlab-dedicated-using-switchboard).

 For example, when a critical security process is initiated to address an S1 vulnerability in GitLab, emergency maintenance is carried out to upgrade GitLab to the non-vulnerable version and that